Ali A. Duarte Garcia, M.D.

-- Instructor in Medicine, Mayo Clinic College of Medicine and Science
+- Assistant Professor of Medicine, Mayo Clinic College of Medicine and Science

 What moment or experience in your life influenced your decision to be a clinician?

 I cannot pinpoint one experience alone that made me decide to be a physician.
 I always loved science and biology.
 In high school I realized that physicians apply science where it matters the most: human lives.
 Soon after, I started med school.

 What motivated you to become a Kern Health Care Delivery Scholar?

 I am training to be a rheumatologist, a field that is currently at a crossroads: The workforce is expected to decline, but the demand for rheumatology services is increasing.